the United States will ease sanctions on Venezuela, crude oil has fallen from a 7-week high | Anue Juheng-Energy

 However, uncertainty over the EU ban on Russian crude limited the upside for oil as Hungary continued to block.
 (For the EU to pass the ban, the 27 member states would need unanimous approval.)

 News reports said Monday’s meeting of EU foreign ministers failed to reach an agreement and the talks were pushed back to the ambassadorial level.
-Analysts said the May 30-31 summit could be the best chance for a deal.
+Analysts said the May 30-31 summit might be the best chance for a deal.

 Leave a Comment